4/29/2020

 CFO

-When Henrik mentioned that we can move our volumes to next year and that the trees become a bit bigger instead, it's as everything with Corona, we have a preparedness to do it.
+When Henrik mentioned that we can move our volumes to next year and that the trees become a bit bigger instead, it's as everything with corona, we have a preparedness to do it.
 And if we come into the situation, we will do it.
 So it's very difficult to quantify how much it will be.
 It's more that we have the ability to do it.
-It's

 speaker

-Henrik Föllund
+Henrik Sjölund

-CEO
+President & CEO

 speaker

-Johannes Garmelius
+Johannes Gamelius

 speaker